rowan blanchard on becoming an insta-activist and making disney more diverse

 Rowan Blanchard reads Joan Didion, loves Harry Potter and recently addressed a UN Women conference on gender equality.
 Who is she and where did she come from?

 Rowan Blanchard is like a real-life Lisa Simpson.
 Or Matilda Wormwood.
 Or Hermione Granger (if you could disentangle all that raging intelligence from the eye roll-inducing bossiness, of which she has none).
 She is the kind of clued-up, switched-on, self-aware but globally conscious teenager we're told doesn't exist in 2015, when young people are supposed to be locked in their bedrooms monitoring their Instagram likes.
 Importantly though, at 13, Rowan Blanchard is still figuring out who Rowan Blanchard is.

-Then this summer Rowan addressed the annual UN Women U.S. National Committee conference in California, giving a moving, intelligent speech about gender equality that miraculously didn't leave you thinking, "Who gave this teenager a microphone?"
+And the standout on any list of her recent accomplishments: this summer Rowan addressed the annual UN Women U.S. National Committee conference in California, giving a moving, intelligent speech about gender equality that miraculously didn't leave you thinking, "Who gave this middle schooler a microphone?"